tangentsoft/pidp8i/HACKERS.md

 *   <b>`labels`</b> - Graphics intended to be printed out and used as labels for removable media.

-*   <b>`lib`</b> - Library routines used by other programs.
+*   <b>`lib`</b> - Library routines used by other programs, installed to `$prefix/lib`.

 *   <b>`libexec`</b> - A logical extension of `lib`, these are standalone programs that nevertheless are intended to be run primarily by other programs.
 Whereas a file in `lib` might have its interface described by a programmer's reference manual, the interface of a program in `libexec` is described by its usage message.
 Examples:

     *   <b>`mkos8`</b> - Run by the build system.

         <p>It is sometimes run by hand in development, but primarily
         only to further its development.
 Once it runs correctly after adding some feature, we let <code>make</code> run it for us.</p>

     *   <b>`scanswitch`</b> - Run by `etc/pidp8i`.